-Very steep walls mean the Montana catches the wind, so use the guy ropes, but also gives excellent headroom.
-There’s loads of space inside and a small fly extension to keep rain off the door.
-This is a solid and up to date tent, ideal for four or five people to camp in comfort.
+Very steep walls mean Montana catches the wind, so use the guy ropes, but it also gives excellent headroom.
+There’s loads of space inside and a small fly extension to keep the rain off the door.
+This is a solid and up-to-date tent, ideal for four or five people to camp in comfort.

-Browning has a reputation for quality that starts with their legendary guns and carries on into their wide range of outdoor products; it shows in the Big Horn tent.
+Browning has a reputation for quality that starts with its legendary guns and carries on into its wide range of outdoor products; it shows in the Big Horn tent.

 Unusually they don’t make any claims about how many people it sleeps, but the floor area is similar to the 8-person models we tested – so ideal for four or five.